The Infinite Mind

-The Infinite Mind was a weekly one-hour radio series that aired on National Public Radio ("NPR") between 1998 and 2008 in the United States.
+The Infinite Mind was a weekly one-hour radio series that aired on National Public Radio (NPR) between 1998 and 2008 in the United States.
 The show focused on aspects of mental health, neuroscience, and the biology of human behavior and was independently produced and distributed by Lichtenstein Creative Media.
 At its peak, it had nearly one million listeners weekly, and it received major journalism honors, including a UN Media Award.
-The program was dropped from NPR's satellite feed after news stories reported that Goodwin had a conflict of interest, and was receiving financial compensation from pharmaceutical companies in exchange for consulting and physician education.
+The program was dropped from NPR's satellite feed after news stories reported that Goodwin had a conflict of interest and was receiving financial compensation from pharmaceutical companies in exchange for consulting and physician education.

 Topics and guests

 The program was first hosted by Frederick K. Goodwin in 1998 and then by Peter D. Kramer until 2008, with John Hockenberry providing weekly commentary.
 Goodwin also served as a guest host on various shows during this latter time period.

-The program aimed to help create a national dialog on the science and art of the human mind, neuroscience, mental health and the mind/body connection.
+The program discussed the science and art of the human mind, neuroscience, mental health and the mind/body connection.
 The series aired one hour programs on topics such as Autism (1998); Hoarding and Clutter (1999), Bullying (2003), Asperger's Syndrome (2004); Alzheimer's (2001); Chronic Fatigue Syndrome (2000); Depression in the Brain (2004); Gambling (2003); Mental Health and Immigrants (2001); Post Traumatic Stress Disorder (2001); Schizoaffective Disorder (2006); and Teen Suicide (1999).

-In the two months following the September 11th attacks, The Infinite Mind produced a series of five programs on the mental health impact of the terrorism, which were first national programs to examine the mental health impact of the September 11th attacks, as well as two live "State of Mind" broadcasts that featured guests Tipper Gore, Rosalynn Carter, Al Franken, Judy Collins, David Straithairn, Surgeon General David Satcher and Marian Wright Edelman, among others.
+In the two months following the September 11th attacks, The Infinite Mind produced a series of five programs which were the first national programs to examine the mental health impact of the attacks, as well as two live "State of Mind" broadcasts that featured guests Tipper Gore, Rosalynn Carter, Al Franken, Judy Collins, David Straithairn, Surgeon General David Satcher and Marian Wright Edelman, among others.
 For the broadcasts, producers did primary research with the American Psychological Association into the extent of PTSD and trauma nationally following the September 11th attacks.

-The program often featured the leading experts in the field of neuroscience, mental health and the mind, such as Steven Pinker, Department of Brain and Cognitive Sciences at MIT.
-In addition to world-leading scientific researchers and medical professionals, The Infinite Mind featured subjects of interest to a broad listening audience with celebrity guests including author John Updike; actors Carrie Fisher, Stanley Tucci, Anthony Edwards, Mercedes Ruehl, Margot Kidder and David Straithairn; comedians Richard Lewis and Lewis Black; the Firesign Theater; author William Styron and his wife Rose Styron; baseball batting champ Wade Boggs; former First Lady Rosalynn Carter; documentary filmmaker Ric Burns; television pioneer Norman Lear; business journalist James Cramer; Tipper Gore; Children’s Defense Fund founder Marian Wright Edelman; and live performances and discussions with musicians including Aimee Mann, Jessye Norman, Judy Collins, Suzanne Vega, Janis Ian, Laurie Anderson, Cowboy Junkies, Loudon Wainwright III, Philip Glass, and Emanuel Ax, and the casts of the Broadway hits Avenue Q and Wicked.
+The program featured leading experts in the field of neuroscience, mental health and the mind, such as Steven Pinker, Department of Brain and Cognitive Sciences at MIT.
+In addition to scientific researchers and medical professionals, The Infinite Mind featured celebrity guests including author John Updike; actors Carrie Fisher, Stanley Tucci, Anthony Edwards, Mercedes Ruehl, Margot Kidder and David Straithairn; comedians Richard Lewis and Lewis Black; the Firesign Theater; author William Styron and his wife Rose Styron; baseball batting champ Wade Boggs; former First Lady Rosalynn Carter; documentary filmmaker Ric Burns; television pioneer Norman Lear; business journalist James Cramer; Tipper Gore; Children’s Defense Fund founder Marian Wright Edelman; and live performances and discussions with musicians including Aimee Mann, Jessye Norman, Judy Collins, Suzanne Vega, Janis Ian, Laurie Anderson, Cowboy Junkies, Loudon Wainwright III, Philip Glass, and Emanuel Ax, and the casts of the Broadway hits Avenue Q and Wicked.